 Depending on your industry and type of business, there are various ways to boost operational efficiency.
 Here are 3 factors for success.

 A common issue for businesses is the time and effort involved in dealing with multiple suppliers.
-A form of wastage as identified in section 2.
-Identify above, this brings cost without adding value.
+A form of wastage, as identified in Section 2 above, this brings cost without adding value.
 Employing a consolidated supplier model is a key strategy to improve efficiency.

 Choosing a multi-category provider will allow you to:

 1. Increase efficiency and reduce workload across your business

 2. Reduce supplier numbers and the time and resources to manage them

 3. Improve distribution efficiencies across your supply chain

 4. Reduce the total cost of your procurement

 It makes sense that supplier consolidation enables process efficiencies – less time sourcing and managing suppliers, fewer invoices to process, better leverage on pricing.